Report Viewer

 Sport-Related Concussion Specific:

-Limitations: The scale is not widely used in concussion studies and though it may be part of an overall neuropsychological evaluation, it is unlikely to be a short stand alone measure.
+Weaknesses: The scale is not widely used in concussion studies and though it may be part of an overall neuropsychological evaluation, it is unlikely to be a short stand-alone measure.

 Beery KE & Beery NA.
-The Beery-Buktenica Developmental Test of Visual-Motor Integration (manual)(2004).
-Bloomington, MN: Pearson Assessments.
+The Beery-Buktenica Developmental Test of Visual-Motor Integration (manual).
+Pearson Assessments.
+2004.

 Cho M, Kim D, Yang Y. Effects of visual perceptual intervention on visual-motor integration and activities of daily living performance of children with cerebral palsy.
 J Phys Ther Sci.
 2015;27(2):411-413.